 The Decision Owners Face

-This guide addresses each question directly, based on real operating data rather than platform marketing.
+This guide takes each in turn, based on operating data rather than platform marketing.

 Legality: Yes, But With Requirements

-Airbnb is legal in Dubai, provided you operate within the regulatory framework.
+Short-term letting is legal in Dubai provided the property operates inside the regulatory framework.

 Revenue: The Honest Comparison